 Fault is very important for personal injury claims.
 Personal injury has four elements:

 - There must be a duty.
-For instance, Crete Carrier Corporation trucks must drive the posted speed limit for large vehicles on highways.
+For instance, all trucks must drive the posted speed limit for large vehicles on highways.
 Often, this speed limit is five to ten miles per hour less than passenger vehicles.
 It is posted on a sign and specifies it is for trucks.

 - There must be a breach of that duty.
-If the posted speed limit was 55 miles per hour, and the driver of a Crete Carrier Corporation was driving 70 miles per hour, the driver is breaching the duty that is owed to the other drivers.
+If the posted speed limit was 55 miles per hour, and the driver was driving 70 miles per hour, the driver is breaching the duty that is owed to the other drivers.

 Fault is important because it affects compensation.
 In many states, personal injury law uses contributory or comparative negligence.
 That means the court will look at what each person involved in the accident was doing and whether it contributed to the accident.
 If the plaintiff is 51% or more at fault, they generally can’t be compensated by law.

 Sadly, that settlement didn’t end Mrs. Morris’ ordeal.
 Her insurance company filed a suit against her because they had paid out some money toward her claim regarding her husband’s death.
 This wasn’t just a claim for personal injury – it was a claim for wrongful death.
 This is why working with an experienced personal injury attorney is so important when you’ve been involved in a wreck with a semi-truck.
-You must have an expert on hand that can help protect your legal rights.
+You may want to have an attorney on hand that can help protect your legal rights.

 *The content of this article serves only to provide information and should not be construed as legal advice.
-If you file a claim against Crete Carrier, you may not be entitled to any compensation.
+If you file a claim against Crete Carrier, or any other party, you may not be entitled to any compensation.